jimmyhillis/what-mac/README.md

 The CLI accepts a stream of line-separated serial numbers.
 You can provide a list of any number of serial numbers to return a JSON object for each.

+Credit to this [StackExchange](http://apple.stackexchange.com/questions/98080/can-a-macs-model-year-be-determined-via-terminal-command) question for putting me on the right track.

 ## Todo

 - Convert bin/what-mac to support command line options rather than only stream data